- How do I apply for graduation?

 Potential graduates must submit an online application for graduation for the semester they will complete their program requirements.
 Please go to https://www.nvcc.edu/graduation/ for more detailed information.

 - At midnight, the application date automatically changes to the next semester.
 The application will be processed for the semester that is listed in SIS.

 Students no longer have the option of withdrawing a graduation application.
 If all requirements are satisfied, the degree/certificate will be awarded.

 Summer, Fall, and the next Spring term applicants, are eligible to participate.

 No. Students who completed program requirements the prior summer, fall and the current spring graduation applicants are eligible to participate in the Spring Commencement.

 Posthumous Degree Award Proposal

-A recent change was made to section 5.1.7 of the VCCS Policy Manual that authorizes colleges to award posthumous degrees, with the criteria determined by individual institutions.
+A change was made to section 5.1.7 of the VCCS Policy Manual that authorizes colleges to award posthumous degrees, with the criteria determined by individual institutions.
 The following guidelines were proposed for NOVA:

 - Posthumous degrees may be awarded to students who are in their last semester of study and/or within 15 credits of degree completion at the time of death.